ArashAh/version_control_workshop/part-1.md

      ```bash
     git log --oneline
     ```
-    :question: Has the last commit disappeared?
+    ❓ Has the last commit disappeared?

-    :question: Check the content of the README file, can you explain what happened to the latest changes you committed in step 23?
+    ❓ Check the content of the README file, can you explain what happened to the latest changes you committed in step 23?

 26. **Commit to be reverted:**